mysociety/fixmystreet/running/admin_manual.md

 </div>

 That lets people know from the first instance that the views found on FixMyStreet are not the view of mySociety.
-We don’t perform proactive moderation (that is, checking everything *before* publishing it on the site) for two reasons.
+We don't perform proactive moderation (that is, checking everything *before* publishing it on the site) for two reasons.
 First, for the quantity of traffic we handle, this would be impracticable.
 Second, doing so would make us liable for the content under UK